MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/KubernetesBasics/README.md

 ### [Scale up your app](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/)

-Scaling is accomplished by changing the number of Pod replicas in a Deployment.
+Scaling is accomplished by changing the number of `Pod` replicas in a `Deployment`.

 ```
 $: kubectl scale deployments/Deployment-Name --replicas=4